 Salt exacerbates the problem, so this corrosion is especially pronounced in coastal areas and on roadways where salt is applied in the winter to melt snow.

 This corrosion of the rebar means the lifespan of steel-reinforced concrete is only 50-100 years (or even less) before expensive repairs are needed.
-Since rebar is embedded in the concrete, inspecting it for signs of corrosion is difficult, making failures like the one in Florida challenging to detect ahead of time.
+Since rebar is embedded in concrete, inspecting it for signs of corrosion is difficult, making failures like the one in Florida challenging to detect in advance.

 Robert Courland, in his book Concrete Planet, summarizes the scope of the challenge we face this way: “Unlike the Pantheon…virtually all the concrete structures one sees today will eventually need to be replaced.”